 Find resources and information for patients and employees affected by the closures of Carney Hospital in Dorchester and Nashoba Valley Medical Center in Ayer below.

-Steward Health Care in May had announced it plans to sell its hospitals in Massachusetts.
-Five of these hospitals received qualified bids, and will be transition to the new operators.
-These hospitals that will remain open and operational are: St. Elizabeth’s Medical Center in Brighton; Good Samaritan Medical Center in Brockton; Saint Anne’s Hospital in Fall River; Morton Hospital in Taunton; and Holy Family Hospital in Methuen and Haverhill.
+As part of the bankruptcy process, Steward Health Care in May 2024 announced plans to sell its hospitals in Massachusetts.
+Five of these hospitals received qualified bids and these hospitals have transitioned to the new operators.
+The hospitals are St. Elizabeth’s Medical Center in Brighton, and Good Samaritan Medical Center in Brockton, which are now part of Boston Medical Center; Saint Anne’s Hospital in Fall River, and Morton Hospital in Taunton, which are now part of Brown University Health (previously Lifespan); and Holy Family Hospital with campuses in Methuen and Haverhill, which is now part of Lawrence General Hospital.

 About the Chapter 11 process